RaumZeit/LinuxOnAcerCB5-311/README.md

 This time the script auto-detects that the target partition already exists and installs alarm.

+### Usage
+After a successful installation, use the following login:

+	Username:  alarm
+	Password:  alarm

+Root access can either be gained via sudo, or the root user:

+	Username:  root
+	Password:  root

+Remember to change the default passwords of both accounts, alarm AND root!

 Copyright (c) 2015, 2015 Ronny Lorenz <ronny@tbi.univie.ac.at>